aquasecurity/tracee/tracee-ebpf/Readme.md

 ## Secure tracing

-When Tracee reads information from user programs it is subject to a race condition where the user program might be able to change the arguments after Tracee has read them.
+When Tracee-eBPF reads information from user programs it is subject to a race condition where the user program might be able to change the arguments after Tracee has read them.
 For example, a program invoked `execve("/bin/ls", NULL, 0)`, Tracee picked that up and will report that, then the program changed the first argument from `/bin/ls` to `/bin/bash`, and this is what the kernel will execute.
 To mitigate this, Tracee also provide "LSM" (Linux Security Module) based events, for example, the `bprm_check` event which can be reported by tracee and cross-referenced with the reported regular syscall event.